 Our approach provides a natural framework for this, as the likelihood can include the uncertainty of the observational process as we have done.
-Recent studies have investigated Bayesian ways of integrating uncertainties on proxy reconstructions into global temperature field (e.g. Tierney et al. (2019)).
-For the sake of comparison with Hargreaves et al. (2012); Schmidt et al. (2014); Hargreaves and Annan (2016), we use the reconstructions and observational errors adopted in these studies which are based on multiple linear regressions and model-proxy cross-validation.
-However, we have ignored uncertainties in the calculation of the model values of S and Ttropical as, while they are poorly quantified, we believe them to be too small to materially affect our result.
-In fact, it has been argued for the case of the mPWP that observational errors on S and Ttropical are small compared to the structural differences responsible of the dispersion of the points around the regression line and thus can be neglected (Hargreaves and Annan, 2016).
+However, we have ignored uncertainties in the calculation of the model values of S and $T{\text{tropical}}$ as, while they are poorly quantified, we believe them to be too small to materially affect our result.
+In fact, it has been argued for the case of the mPWP that observational errors on S and $T{\text{tropical}}$ are small compared to the structural differences responsible of the dispersion of the points around the regression line and thus can be neglected (Hargreaves and Annan, 2016).

-2.3 Kalman Filter
+190 2.3 Kalman Filter